refIekt/lit/README.md

 ### Flags

 Lit accepts flags to modify behaviour.
-They are prefixed with an `@` and added directly after the `lit` command:
+They are prefixed with an `@` and appended after the `lit` command:
 ```
 lit @<flag-name> ruby <script-name>.rb
 ```